zephyrproject-rtos/zephyr/doc/reference/power_management/index.rst

    SOC and provide interfaces to the hardware features.
 It will abstract the SOC specific implementations to the applications and the OS.

-:dfn:`CPU LPS (Low Power State)`
-   Refers to any one of the low power states supported by the CPU.
-The CPU is usually powered on while the clocks are power gated.
+:dfn:`SOC Power State`
+   SOC Power State describes processor and device power states implemented at the SOC level.
+Deep Sleep State is an example of SOC Power State.

 :dfn:`Active State`
    The CPU and clocks are powered on.
 This is the normal operating state when the system is running.

+:dfn:`Low Power State`
+   Refers to any one of the low power states supported by the SoC.
+The SoC is usually powered on while the clocks are power gated.

 :dfn:`Deep Sleep State`
-   The CPU is power gated and loses context.
+   The SoC is power gated and loses context.
 Most peripherals would also be power gated.
-RAM is selectively retained.
+RAM may be selectively retained.

-:dfn:`SOC Power State`
-   SOC Power State describes processor and device power states implemented at the SOC level.
-Deep Sleep State is an example of SOC Power State.

 :dfn:`Idle Thread`
    A system thread that runs when there are no other threads ready to run.